Aerospace Engineering BEng

-- BTEC Level 3 Extended Diploma D*D*D, including Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles.
+- BTEC Level 3 Extended Diploma D*DD, in Mechanical Engineering with Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles modules.

-- BTEC Level 3 Diploma D*D including Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles with an A-Level Maths at grade A.
+- BTEC Level 3 Diploma DD, in Mechanical Engineering with Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles modules, and A-Level Maths at grade A.

 - BTEC Level 3 Subsidiary Diploma D with A-Levels grade AB in Maths and Physics.